 Following a performance of our work, Boileroom won the Samuel Beckett Theatre Trust Award for bold, innovative and challenging theatre.
 The show The Terrific Electric went on to enjoy a two week sell-out run at The Barbican Pit in 2007.

-In 2016, Boileroom joined with British Asian playwright Bushra Laskar to collaborate on Sanguine Night, a new play which deals with the legacy of the Bhopal disaster.
-We were awarded the Park Theatre Script Accelerator 2016, and had a twenty minute showing of work on their main stage.
-It is now under development with the Old Vic, OvalHouse and RADA festival.
+In 2016, Boileroom joined with Tamasha playwright Bushra Laskar to collaborate on Sanguine Night, a new play which deals with the legacy of the Indian Bhopal disaster.
+Awarded the Park Theatre Script Acceleraator 2016, a full script was developed and had successful scratch showings at RADA festival and Cambridge New Writing Festival.

 ABOUT SANGUINE NIGHT

-Sanguine Night is one of six winners of the Park Theatre Script Accelerator Programme.
-This timely play, which will be produced to coincide with the 70th anniversary of the Partition of India in 2017, explores the moral and personal impact of a Bhopal-style disaster on an individual family.
-It was developed with New York Theatre Workshop in New York, while playwright Bushra Laskar was a NYTW Playwright Fellow, and Kali Theatre Company, with a rehearsed reading at Tristan Bates Theatre in February 2015 .
+Sanguine Night, developed to coincide with the 70th anniversary of the Partition of India in 2017, explores the moral and personal impact of a Bhopal-style disaster on an individual family.
+It was conceived at New York Theatre Workshop in New York, while playwright Bushra Laskar was a NYTW Playwright Fellow, and Kali Theatre Company, with a rehearsed reading at Tristan Bates Theatre in February 2015 .